-Property and Equipment, net
+Property, Plant and Equipment, net

-Property and equipment are stated at cost less accumulated depreciation and consist solely of computer equipment and laboratory equipment.
+Property, plant and equipment, net are stated at cost less accumulated depreciation and consist solely of computer equipment and laboratory equipment.
+Directly identifiable payroll and payroll-related costs incurred in connection with the build-out of the Company's cGMP manufacturing facility are capitalized into the cost basis of the asset to the extent that such costs are incurred to bring the asset to the condition and location for its intended use.
 Depreciation expense is recognized using the straight-line method over its estimated useful life of three to five years.